-Youth

-The youth are found to be amongst the least engaged in long-term financial planning.
+Youth Grassroots The elderly New migrants and ethnic minorities The youth are found to be amongst the least engaged in long-term financial planning.
 Concerns have been raised around their exposure to financial education in schools, modelling of behaviours in the family, and their understanding of the value of money.

-Grassroots

 Hong Kong residents with lower income and lower education levels have been found to demonstrate a lower level of financial understanding relative to the Hong Kong population as a whole.
 They also have greater challenges in achieving financial well-being.

-The elderly

-The elderly have been found to have lower levels of financial literacy relative to the Hona Kona population.
+The elderly have been found to have lower levels of financial literacy relative to the Hong Kong population.
 They are particularly vulnerable to financial frauds and scams due to lack of familiarity with financial products.

-New migrants and ethnic minorities

-New migrants arrive from mainland China every day, and over 400,000 non-Chinese are residing in Hong Kong.
+New migrants arrive from mainland China every day, and over 400,000 non- Chinese are residing in Hong Kong.
 These groups have formed an important part of Hong Kong society.
 They often have unique needs due to their financial situation, lack of familiarity with and access to financial products and services, and language and cultural barriers.